No, Qualcomm Snapdragon 855 doesn’t automatically mean 5G

 And this isn't the first time the latest version of wireless connectivity chip was separate from the processor powering the device.

 When 4G LTE devices hit the market a decade ago, the first Qualcomm-powered devices used a standalone 4G multimode LTE chipset from the San Diego company.
-The first processor that featured LTE embedded on the same chip as the application processor -- the MSM8960 -- was announced a year later, in 2009.
+The first processor that featured LTE embedded on the same chip as the application processor -- the MSM8960 -- was announced 2009, a year later.

 "For the first go-around, it would be too difficult to integrate the new technology with the rest of the platform," Gartner analyst Mark Hung said.
 "Over time, integration will eventually happen, and [device makers] -- and by extension, consumers -- benefit from the additional performance and cost savings from the tighter coupling."